 I used to volunteer at Mercy Learning Center, a literacy school for women in a tough section of Bridgeport, CT.
 During the holidays students were encouraged to share traditions.
-One by one, females from Pakistan, Laos, Jamaica, and Senegal would stand and tell their stories.
+One by one, females from Pakistan, Laos, Jamaica, and Senegal stood and told their stories.
 One thing always struck me.
-Whether Christian, Jewish or Muslim, they all took great pride in family, food, and culture.
+Whether Christian, Jewish or Muslim, they took great pride in family, food, and culture.
 In the end, we’re more alike than different.

 “Let’s hope it’s a good one… without any fear”